oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_TensorFlow_GettingStarted/README.md

 ## Purpose
   - Guide users how to use different conda environments in Intel AI Tools to run TensorFlow workloads on both CPU and GPU
-  - Guide users how to validate the GPU or CPU usages for TensorFlow workloads on Intel CPU or GPU
+  - Guide users how to validate the GPU or CPU usage for TensorFlow workloads on Intel CPU or GPU

 ## Prerequisites